 - Scholarships: Finding a scholarship that fits your circumstances may be a daunting task, but it could lead to significant financial assistance.
 Government sponsored scholarships allow you to earn your degree while also gaining valuable work experience.
 Many educational institutions offer private scholarships as well.
 Here at Provo College, we offer a designated CNA scholarship for those looking to further their education in nursing.

-Paying for school can be difficult, and no one likes the idea of entering debt.
+Paying for school can be difficult, and no one likes the idea of incurring debt.
 However, obtaining your RN certification will allow you to earn significantly more money, and ultimately will be worth the financial commitment in the end.
-Lucky for you, there are options for you to earn your degree while still working full time as a CNA.
+Luckily for you, there are options for you to earn your degree while still working full time as a CNA.

 CNA vs. RN: Salary and Job Outlook